 helical anchor have been considered the best solution

 for a foundation project.
-These include:

 Helical piers are sometimes referred to as ground anchors or screw anchors.
 Here are some of the many applications where helical piering systems have been used:

 The helical piering system from ECP consists of a shaft that is fabricated from solid steel or tubular steel.
 Helical plates will be welded to the shaft.
 These plates can range in diameter from 6 to 16 inches depending on the application.
 The plate diameters increase from the bottom of the shaft upward.
 They come in shaft lengths from 10 inches all the way up to 120 inches, but other lengths can sometimes be fabricated if the application dictates the need.
 Helical plates may also be installed on an extension where the length of the lead is not enough to allow for the right intervals between the plates.
 Helical piers may end with a pier cap embedded into a concrete foundation.
-Foundation brackets are available that attached the pier or anchor to the foundation beam or footing.
+Foundation brackets are available that attach the pier or anchor to the foundation beam or footing.